RamenVentures/Operating-Manual/README.md

 ### Our Mission

-Our mission at Ramen Ventures is to achieve two goals:
+Our mission at Ramen Ventures is twofold:

-**Help founders create world-class companies like Shopify.**
+**To help founders create world-class companies like Shopify.**

 Shopify is the fastest SaaS company to 1-billion dollars in revenue.
 Anywhere.
 Ever.

 When it acquired our startup, Shopify had about 60 employees, powered 20,000 businesses, and was worth about $100 million.
 Today, Shopify has more than 3,000 employees, powers 700,000 businesses, and is valued around $17 billion.

-As Shopify's first VP Product and Head of Engineering respectively, Adam and Josh learned how to scale from small Canadian startup to World-leading company.
+As Shopify's first VP Product and Head of Engineering respectively, Adam and Josh learned how to scale a small Canadian startup to a World-leading company.
 We want to share the important lessons we learned with as many founders as possible.

-**Help founders make the world a better place.**
+**To help founders make the world a better place.**

 Our life's work is to improve the world.
 We don't angel invest to make money; we do it to help great founders solve problems that will improve the lives of billions of people.